 Though being a woman in a male-oriented work environment has some obvious challenges, it can create some refreshing opportunities as well.

-Being a woman in a boardroom means there is still a certain expectation that, whatever you bring to the table as a female business leader, it will be different from anything that has gone before.
+Being a woman in a boardroom means there is still a certain expectation that, whatever you bring to the table as a female business leader, will be different from anything that has gone before.

 For powerful female leaders seeking the CEO role, it can be difficult to develop a unique leadership style as we have limited resources and female role models for modelling our behaviour.